JetBrains/teamcity-documentation/topics/multinode-setup.md

 ## Main vs. Secondary Node

 A TeamCity cluster can have one _main node_ and multiple _secondary nodes_.
-The main node is the "preferred" one.
-By default, it receives all incoming HTTP requests.
+The main node is the preferred one and, by default, it receives all incoming HTTP requests.
 It also performs critical background tasks, such as starting builds.
-A secondary node mostly serves as a backup server, necessary for the failover.
-For better load distribution and performance optimization, it can also be granted with [additional responsibilities](#Responsibilities).
+A secondary node mostly serves as a backup server, which is needed for failover.
+For better load distribution and performance optimization, it can also be granted [additional responsibilities](#Responsibilities).

 <img src="multinode-setup-2022.png" width="600" alt="TeamCity setup with two nodes"/>